 Note: Reaxys has been tested using Firefox 3.6 with Java 1.6.11 or higher.
-If you experience difficulties with the structure editor, please check your Jajva updates or use IE or Safari.
-Please check Reaxys technical requirements for details about tested environments.
+If you experience difficulties with the structure editor, please check your Java updates or use Chrome, Firefox, IE or Safari.

 With Reaxys you can search Beilstein (Organic), Gmelin (Inorganic and organometallic) and Patent Chemistry databases.
 Reaxys' search, analysis, and workflow tools are designed around the needs and common tasks of users, including a synthesis planner to design the optimum synthesis route and multistep reactions to identify precursor reactions underlying synthesis of target compounds.
 Users can filter search results by key properties, synthesis yield, or other ranking criteria.